jambesh/tableau-power-automate/README.md

    ![EnvironmentVariableEdit-3.jpg](https://github.com/jambesh/tableau-power-automate/blob/main/images/EnvironmentVariableEdit-3.jpg?raw=true)

+         *  For all the environment variable that need to be edit , just update the CURRENT_VALUE section and leave the initial as-is no need to update there.
          *  Update  Tableau Server URL & Site Name (if the Site is Default then leave it empty)
          *  Webhook URL : This is important - Copy this URL from the Microsoft Flow that you created earlier.
          *  One of the ID/Password or Token/Secret variable  pair .